 The German market is vast: It has the highest population in the EU with over 83 million inhabitants and presents an opportunity for e-commerce brands to acquire new customers with high purchasing power.
-Read on to learn the latest trends that shape the German e-commerce industry.
+Read on to learn the latest e-commerce trends in Germany.

-Here are the German e-commerce trends that you need to be aware of in 2022:
+Here are the German e-commerce trends that you need to be aware of for 2025:

 - Trend #1: Customers prefer shopping on marketplaces to shopping in branded e-commerce stores